nodejs/dynamic-modules/README.md

 ### Why does this need to be a host method?

-A Reflect-style interface could certainly be considered for exposing programmatic module creation, and this proposal could certainly form a base for that.
+A Reflect-style interface could be considered for exposing programmatic module creation, and this proposal could form a base for that.

 But the goal was to create a minimal proposal solving the immediate needs rather than a whole new JS API that would have its own design concerns.